wswebcreation/protractor-image-comparison/docs/methods.md

 Images are cropped from the complete screenshot by using the `saveElement` or `checkElement` function.
 The method will calculate the correct dimensions based upon the webdriver element selector.

+> You can now also directly take a screenshot of a canvas element by providing `{canvasScreenshot: true}`

 Code details and example usage can be found [here](./index.md).

 ## NEW saveFullPageScreens or checkFullPageScreen